amir-jhanem/EShop/README.md

 # E-Commerce Asp.net core clean architecture sample

-E-Commerce is a desktop cross platform web app using Razor Pages and sqlite database.
+E-Commerce is a cross platform web app using Razor Pages and sqlite database.

 ### Structure of Project
 Repository include layers divided by **4 project**;